nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

           std::cout << "Found a whole variable: " << *var << "\n";
 ```

-The compiler defines the "<<" operator for `Symbol`, which is handy
+The compiler defines the "<<" operator for `semantics::Symbol`, which is handy
 for analyzing the compiler's behavior.

 Here's the result of running the modified compiler on my Fortran test case: